jinhyunju/nvta/README.md

                24  20          15   10              5    0
 ```

 Here we would map the start of the transcript to CHR1:43.
 The ninth base would map to the first base of the insertion after CHR1:24, and will be represented as CHR1:24.1 whereas the tenth base will map to the second base of the insertion as CHR1:24.2.
-The end of the transcript 24 will map to CHR1:3.
+The end of the transcript, 24, will map to CHR1:3.

 # Implementation Details